Postcode area: NR8.

 For everyday shopping, the Longwater Retail Park on the A47/A1074 junction is Costessey’s commercial hub, home to a large Sainsbury’s supermarket, Next, Pets at Home, and a range of chain restaurants and takeaways.
 A smaller Tesco Express serves New Costessey for quick convenience shopping, while Queen’s Hills has its own local centre with a Co-op, pharmacy, and community facilities.

 Green spaces are a major draw.
-Costessey Park and the grounds of the former Costessey Hall offer woodland walks, while the River Tud meanders through the area providing picturesque riverside paths.
-The Marriott’s Way trail is perfect for walking, cycling, and horse riding.
+Costessey Park and the grounds of the former Costessey Hall offer woodland walks, while the River Tud meanders through the area providing attractive riverside paths.
+The Marriott’s Way trail is suited to walking, cycling, and horse riding.
 Queen’s Hills includes extensive landscaped open spaces, play areas, and wildlife corridors designed into the development.

 What Is the Community Like in Costessey?